anamika4ak/mobile-shopping-app/README.md

 # Mobile_Shopping e-Commerce-Website

-Welcome to my Online Mobile Shopping app!
+Welcome to my Online Mobile Shopping app.
 This application is built using PHP and MySQL, allowing users to browse through a selection of mobile devices, add them to their carts, and make purchases.
 The shopping cart information is stored in a MySQL database for seamless user experience.

 ## Features :-